Why publish with us?

 What are the article processing charges (APCs)?

-- If you are serving as an Editorial Board member for International Journal of Rare Diseases & Orphan Drugs journal, the fee to publish in any journal is waived.
+- If you are serving as an Editorial Board member for Journal of Aging & Age Related Diseases, the fee to publish in journal is waived.
 To see the specific qualifications, roles and responsibilities of Editorial Board members, click here: /editorguide.php

 - We offer discounts or waivers to those who need financial assistance or those who are publishing from institutions or areas from low income countries.
 We use the World Bank Country Classification table to identify low income countries.